 Matsue Castle (松江城, Matsue Jou)

 Returning to Matsue via the same route I used earlier, I hopped into a cab and made my way to world-famous Matsue Castle.
 The comfortable ride took but 10 minutes.

 Lafcadio Hearn Memorial Museum (小泉八雲記念館, Koizumi Yakumo Kinenkan)

 From Matsue Castle, it was an easy 15-minute walk to the Lafcadio Hearn Memorial Museum.
 This small but well-managed museum is probably low on most international visitors’ checklists.
 However, if you are fond of Japanese horror stories and folklore, as I am, I dare say this museum is an even bigger must-visit than the castle when in Matsue.

-Born in Greece in 1850, journalist and writer Lafcadio Hearn resettled permanently in Japan in his middle age, following which he wrote various retellings of classic Japanese folktales and ghost stories (the most famous one being Kwaidan: Stories and Studies of Strange Things).
+Born in Greece in 1850, journalist and writer Lafcadio Hearn resettled permanently in Japan in his middle age, following which he wrote various retellings of classic Japanese folktales and ghost stories.
+The most famous of which being Kwaidan: Stories and Studies of Strange Things.

 Apart from introducing Japan to the western world back then, these collections eventually became staples in Japanese horror storytelling.
-Yokai such as the Snow Woman, the Long Neck Lady, and the Faceless Tribe are still regularly depicted in movies, Anime, and video games.
+Yokai such as the Snow Woman, the Long Neck Lady, and the Faceless Tribe are still regularly depicted in movies, Anime, and video games today.